 None of these rules I followed when I bought 200 shares of SNAP when it went public last week.

 The purchase was done on impulse.
-Risky move indeed, but it is risk that I can afford to take.
+A risky move indeed, but it is a risk that I can afford to take.

 I bought what I barely knew